dlucas1/ContactInfoParser/README.txt

 Hello!
 Thanks for reading me!

+SUMMARY:

+This application parses input for business cards that have been processed through an optical image recognition smartphone application.
+Results of the OCR application are available in an input folder as defined in the app.config file.
+This application reads each file in the app.config InputFileFolder of the extension specified in the app.config InputFileExtension.
+The application then parses the content to find the name, phone number, and email address.
+The parsed results are ouputted to the GUI textbox.

+INSTRUCTIONS:
-INSTRUCTIONS to run BusinessCardParser C# Windows Form Application:

-First, verify that the app.config is setup correctly by modifying it in Notepad/Notepad++:
+In order to run BusinessCardParser C# Windows Form Application, first, verify that the app.config is setup correctly by modifying it in Notepad/Notepad++.

 Here is how the app.config is currently setup: